micro-api/micro-api/README.md

   } ]
 }
 ```

+It may be optional to wrap the update in a `graph` array *if and only if* one is to be updated.

 If the a specified resource does not exist at the requested location, it **SHOULD** return an error.
 The assumption is that *the `PATCH` method replaces the fields specified*.
 There is a special `µ:operate` property which allows for arbitrary updates, which this specification is agnostic about.
 In common update cases, it may be desirable to reject upserts (the `PUT` method defines that [a resource may be created](http://greenbytes.de/tech/webdav/draft-ietf-httpbis-p2-semantics-21.html#PUT)), so `PATCH` is typically what you want to do.